-While some rideshare companies may require personal auto insurance to drive for them, there is still confusion around when your personal policy provides coverage and when a commercial policy would provide coverage.
+While some rideshare companies may require personal auto insurance to drive for them, there is still confusion surrounding the coverage that your personal policy provides and the coverage that a commercial policy provides.

 Insurance providers and legislators have recognized that there is a lack of understanding regarding this coverage gap and are actively working to define what is legally required to drive for ridesharing services like Uber.

 Although they are working towards a solution, some insurance providers are hesitant to provider coverage until they fully understand the exposure risk services like Uber introduce.

 How do you protect yourself from liability risks?

 One of the most important things to do is to protect yourself from liability or property damage incidents.